 It's raining harder now, and I cannot help but wonder if the rain is falling to clear the pathway ahead of you.
 I sit here awaiting the call, that you have made the choice to leave the body that you called home all these years.
 Like most houses, they grow a little older, and sometimes the repair is beyond what is able to repair, and we must move out and leave it behind.
 Your house will be put away, and our love will no longer have a place go.
 That is what grief really is, right?
 Love that has nowhere to go.
 So we will send it to you through our prayers. and God will hand deliver them straight to you, to hear, and knowing you, you will send us each a message of love in return.
 How beautiful is that?

 I think I feel a raindrop in my eye.
-No, it's actually a tear as I try to embrace life with the beautiful memories you left me.
+No, it's actually a tear, as I try to embrace life with the beautiful memories you left me.
 I thank you for every one of them.
 There now, that's better - I can hear your laughter, I can hear your voice, I can see your stature looking stronger than before.
 You made your dent in the Universe throughout the days you were here, and now it's time to set you free so you can see the impact you made.
 I hope you know how proud you made everyone, how much you were loved, and appreciated.
 We will each take some time to tend to the place in our hearts that you left us.
 It's normal, so don't fuss.
-People who didn't know you will tell us, you in a better place now, and we will say, your place was better with us.
+People who didn't know you will tell us, you in a better place now, and we will ponder their words and silently think, no, your place was better with us.

 I so wish others could understand how grief effects each of us personally, and time will not bring you back.
 Our faith will have to be enough, as we stand in line behind you and await our own bridge to cross when the time comes.
 Until then, I thank you for all you've done, and the healing you gave so many.
 I will yearn to have that one more look at you, and when it comes, I will close my eyes and know you'll be there.
 So take a piece of my heart with you, and feel the love within, as I watch you cross that bridge to go and be with Him.